Sino-Indian border dispute: Commands and troops deployment

 Western Theater Command of China, area under integrated command.

 Map of Xinjiang Uyghur Autonomous Region with disputed areas claimed by China shown in blue.

 Map of Tibet Autonomous Region with disputed areas claimed by China shown in blue.

 Chinese Military has an integrated Western Theater Command (WTC) across the whole LAC with India.
-Western Theater Command also covers provinces of Sichuan, Gansu, Ningxia, Qinghai and Chongqing.
+Western Theater Command also covers the provinces of Sichuan, Gansu, Ningxia, Qinghai, and Chongqing.
 China has 5 integrated theater commands.

 Indian Military has divided the LAC into 3 sectors – the northern sector (some times also called western sector) across Ladakh and the Chinese-held Aksai Chin, the central sector across Himachal Pradesh and Uttrakhand states, and the eastern sector across Sikkim and Arunachal Pradesh states.
 Similarly, Indian Airforce has Prayagraj-based Western Air Command, Delhi-based Central Air Command, and Shillong-based Eastern Air Command to cover the LAC.
 India, whose sole integrated command is Andaman and Nicobar Command, is still going through integration of its various geography and services based commands as of 2020.

-The Belfer Center for Science and International Affairs (BCSIA) carried out an independent analysis of troops deployment in 2020.
+The Belfer Center for Science and International Affairs (BCSIA) carried out an independent analysis of troop deployment in 2020.
 Indian Army strike forces have 225,000 soldiers near its border, all of whom are focused on China.
-Numbers include 34,000 in the Northern Command, 15,500 in the Central Command, and 175,500 troops in the Eastern Command, including 3,000 soldiers of T-72 tank brigade in Ladakh and 1,000 soldiers of BrahMos cruise missile regiment in Arunachal Pradesh.
+Numbers include 34,000 in the Northern Command, 15,500 in the Central Command, and 175,500 troops in the Eastern Command, including 3,000 soldiers of the T-72 tank brigade in Ladakh and 1,000 soldiers of the BrahMos cruise missile regiment in Arunachal Pradesh.
 Of the 200,000 to 230,000 ground forces under China's Western Theater Command, only 110,000 are stationed on its border, while the rest are deployed on China's border with Russia in the North, inside Tibet and Xinjiang, or deployed elsewhere inside Western China.
 Of the Chinese troops stationed on the India border, mainly belonging to the 76th Group Army and 77th Group Army, 70,000 are deployed in Southern Xinjiang Military District (corresponding to India's northern or western sector in Ladakh), and 40,000 are deployed in Tibet Military District (corresponding to India's central and eastern sector along with the rest of the LAC from Himachal Pradesh to Arunachal Pradesh).
-The remaining forces would be not be available for deployment to the India border in the case of a wider conflict.
-This creates a disparity in terms of India's larger number of conventional troops (225,000) focused on the China border, compared to the smaller number of Chinese troops (90,000–120,000) focused on the Indian border, the majority of whom are deployed far from the Indian border while Indian troops are deployed closer.
+The remaining forces would not be available for deployment to the India border in the case of a wider conflict.
+This creates a disparity in terms of India's larger number of conventional troops (225,000) focused on the China border, compared to the smaller number of Chinese troops (90,000–120,000) focused on the Indian border, the majority of whom are deployed far from the Indian border, while Indian troops are deployed closer.
 In the case of conflict, while Indian troops are already in position on or near the border, China will have to mobilise troops mainly from Xinjiang and from other Western Theater Command troops inside China's interior.